 Jam.com offers three license tiers for music, each designed for different use cases:

-- Creator License ($15).
+- Creator License ($10โ$30).
 For YouTubers, podcasters, and social media creators.
-Covers use in monetized content across all major platforms.
+Covers online content across YouTube, TikTok, podcasts, social, and streaming, and it is copyright-claim-free (no Content ID claims).
+Attribution is required in the video description or show notes.
 One purchase, unlimited use in their content.
 This is your bread and butter for licensing revenue.

-- Commercial License ($30+).
+- Commercial License ($250+).
 For businesses, advertisers, and commercial productions.
-Covers use in ads, TV, film, and branded content.
+Covers any commercial use โ broadcast TV, film, advertising, corporate, and all digital media โ with no attribution required.
 Higher price because the use case generates more value.

 You set the prices.
-The ranges above are suggestions based on what sells, but you have full control.
-Some artists price personal licenses at $3 to maximize volume.
-Others price commercial licenses at $50 because their production quality justifies it.
+Every Jam.com music license is non-exclusive, and the ranges above are suggestions based on what sells, but you have full control within each tier's allowed range.
+Some artists price personal licenses at the low end to maximize volume.
+Others price commercial licenses higher because their production quality justifies it.

 Setting Up Your License Offerings